RisingFlamesUK/kna-test-bed/docs/components.md

 `path`, `url`, `suite/components/logger.ts`, `suite/components/detail-io.ts`, `suite/components/ci.ts`, `suite/components/constants.ts`

 **Behavior & details**
 Prints group bullets, then step lines as they appear in JSON, then a summary + immediate log link + footer.
+Scenario areas also render the active `tests.json` link under the header.
 De-duplicates log pointers and closes areas promptly to avoid trailing pauses.
+Pre-release mapping ensures `it` → `scenarioName` is resolved from the preferred config when `PRE_RELEASE_VERSION` is set.

 **Error behavior**
 Never throws; drops lines on hard failures.